cksystemsteaching/selfie/README.md

 ![Constants](figures/constants.png "Constants")

 Suddenly, the world seems to be upside down.
 Up to input sizes of *s_0*, the program with exponential complexity is in fact the fastest program while the program with constant complexity is the slowest, with all others in between.
 The lesson to be learned here is that if there are algorithms with different algorithmic complexity that solve the same problem, the algorithm with the best complexity may not always be the best choice.
 That also depends on the workload, that is, the input size that the program will be running on in practice.
 Nevertheless, algorithmic complexity is an important tool for abstracting code into a simple formula that captures a key property.
-In the tools and computing chapters we hear more about how to come up with the algorithmic complexity of an algorithm.
+In the programming and computing chapters we hear more about how to come up with the algorithmic complexity of an algorithm.

 > Two ways to make things faster, really faster